aistairc/aiaccel/docs/source/user_guide/job.rst

       - How they are used
     - - Global defaults
       - ``walltime``, ``script_prologue``, environment exports
-      - Run before every job to log metadata, load modules, or set scheduler limits.
+      - Run before every job to log metadata, load modules, or set environment variables.
     - - Workload modes
       - ``cpu``, ``cpu-array``, ``gpu``, ``gpu-array``, ``mpi``, ``train``
-      - Declare the ``job`` template plus optional queue arguments for each workload.
+      - Declare the ``job`` template plus optional scheduler arguments for each workload.
     - - Template helpers
       - ``{command}``, ``{args.*}``, ``_base_``, ``_inherit_``
-      - Compose configs with Hydra-style inheritance and inject CLI overrides at render time.
+      - Compose configs with Hydra-style inheritance and inject parsed CLI values into shell snippets.

 The default files under `aiaccel/job/apps/config/
 <https://github.com/aistairc/aiaccel/tree/main/aiaccel/job/apps/config>`_ can be used
 as-is or copied and extended.
 They rely on :mod:`aiaccel.config`, so ``_base_`` / ``_inherit_`` work the same way described in :doc:`config`.

-At minimum you only need the shared metadata and the job snippet for the mode you plan to invoke:
+At minimum you need the shared metadata plus a ``job`` template for each mode you plan to invoke:

 .. code-block:: yaml